 By now you probably know I wrote a book detailing how to get rid of H pylori AND many other digestive problems using natural, drug-free protocols.

-It’s called grab a copy here if it’s of interest.and you can
+It’s called The H Pylori Diet and you can grab a copy here if it’s of interest.

 It appears that CagA H pylori strains pose the biggest threat when it comes to cardiovascular disease.

 You’re able to test whether you have this particular strain at home using a stool test.

 I’m biased, but I think this test is really, really important because docs will NOT run tests to identify different strains in general practice.

 Strain identification only tends to be done in the research setting.